 Power Options (Hardware and Sound) can be accessed from the Control Panel.
-The Power Menu item in Settings in the Charms Bar in Windows 8 may be used to Shut down or Restart (you can also add Hibernate/Sleep to the menu - see "Adding Hibernate/Sleep to the Power Menu" on page 3 - 9).
+The Power Menu item in Settings in the Charms Bar in Windows 8 may be used to Shut down or Restart (you can also add Hibernate/Sleep to the menu).